DEGoodmanWilson/engine/index.md

 ---
 layout: default
-title: C++ Slack Client
+title: Engine
 ---

-# Slack for C++ programmers
+# A C++ library for building Slack-enabled applications

 You want to connect your app or game with Slack.
 Or you want to write a Slack bot.
 And you want to do it in C++, because C++ is _awesome_.
-If that's you, read on.
+You need a Rocket Engine.

 ## Prerequisites